Labrador Nature Park: One Park, Two Worlds

 Labrador Park Jetty

 At the far western end of the park is the Labrador Park Jetty.
+It is still accessible despite the renovations and can be reached by walking along the waterside promenade.

 Labrador Nature Reserve Rocky Beach

 Fishing is allowed at the far end of the jetty.
-Take a stroll out along the jetty for a view of the rocky beach which makes Labrador Park a nature reserve.
+Take a stroll out along the jetty for a view of the rocky beach which makes Labrador Park a nature reserve

 Hillside History